-Secret talks between US, NKorea take place in Sweden
+Talks between US, NKorea take place in Sweden

-COPENHAGEN, Denmark (AP) — Envoys from the United States and North Korea took part in an unannounced high-level meeting in Stockholm on Friday, an official said.
+COPENHAGEN, Denmark (AP) — A senior North Korean diplomat has arrived in Sweden to take part an unannounced high-level meeting in Stockholm, officials said Friday.

-Swedish Foreign Ministry spokeswoman Diana Kudhaib said the talks included North Korea's Deputy Foreign Minister Choe Son Hui but declined to give further details.
-Sweden's TT news agency said U.S. special envoy for North Korea Stephen Biegun and Swedish Foreign Minister Margot Wallstrom also were attending.
+Swedish Foreign Ministry spokesman Vilhelm Rundquist said Deputy Foreign Minister Choe Son Hui has landed in Sweden "to take part in talks in a minor format where international experts take part."

+He declined to give further details.
+Sweden's TT news agency said Swedish Foreign Minister Margot Wallstrom also attended the event.

-"These are just talks in a minor format where international experts take part," Kudhaib said.
+It is possible that U.S. special envoy for North Korea Stephen Biegun will join the meeting later.

+"I have nothing to say presently.
+It's up to the parties and the countries whether there will be a result," Wallstrom told the TT news agency.
+"We are proud if we can contribute.
+If they want us to contribute, we do it."

 Sweden has had diplomatic relations with Pyongyang since 1973 and is one of only a few Western countries with an embassy there.
 It provides consular services for the United States.